 That is why Spain's football is interesting right now.
 The style is established.
 What still needs proving is whether that style carries enough edge when matches stop being tidy.

-The June 2 list will finish the picture
+The June 2 list finished the picture

 Spain quick answers